niquefa/java-practice-skills-bowling-scoreboard-builder/README.md

-# Java Challenge by Rafael Niquefa
+# Bowling scoreboard generator

-As part of the application process, here is a technical test.
+Just practicing Java, Java streams, JUnit test, S.O.L.I.D Principles and more.

 ## Current test coverage

-**In this commit, the coverage is up to 88.6%**
+**In this commit, the coverage is up to 90.5%**

 # Environment